-If you request to stay in the United States for a very long period of time in your application, it may be a red flag that you intend to figure out a way to simply immigrate.
+If you request to stay in the United States for a very long period of time in your application, it may be a red flag that you intend to figure out a way to simply immigrate and not return.

 If you request a more realistic time span, that is specific to the purpose of your trip, this is a point in your favor.

 For example, if you are traveling to a 5-day conference, requesting a trip for 3 months may certainly hurt your chances.
-Don’t be vague and don’t ask for obviously unreasonable lengths of stay.se
+Don’t be vague and don’t ask for obviously unreasonable lengths of stay.

 If you have traveled to a first-world country with strict immigration policies and didn’t overstay your visa, this goes a long way to prove you are trustworthy.